PIN-AI/Subnet/docs/subnet_deployment_guide.md

 **What you'll learn:**
 - Generate and manage validator keys
-- Manually start matcher, validators, and registry
+- Manually start matcher and validators
 - Understand the complete intent execution flow
 - Customize matcher strategies and validator logic
 - Deploy to production with best practices